What and who

 A cooperative initiative

-This event is organized by the EJTN members of the Bulgarian National Institute of Justice (NIJ), French National School for the Judiciary (ENM), Italian School for the Judiciary (SSM), Portuguese Centre For Judicial Studies (CEJ) and the Spanish Judicial School (Escuela Judicial), in cooperation with the Court of Justice of the European Union (CJEU), European Court of Human Rights (ECtHR), European Commission for the Efficiency of Justice (CEPEJ), Association of European Administrative Judges (AEAJ), and Magistrats européens pour la démocratie et les libertés (MEDEL).
+This event is organized by the EJTN members of the Bulgarian National Institute of Justice (NIJ), French National School for the Judiciary (ENM), Italian School for the Judiciary (SSM), Portuguese Centre For Judicial Studies (CEJ) and the Spanish Judicial School (Escuela Judicial), in cooperation with the Court of Justice of the European Union (CJEU), European Court of Human Rights (ECtHR), European Commission for the Efficiency of Justice (CEPEJ), Association of European Administrative Judges (AEAJ), Magistrats européens pour la démocratie et les libertés (MEDEL), and European Network of Councils for the Judiciary (ENCJ).
 We are honoured to welcome distinguished guests and speakers from these institutions and networks.

 Practical information and registration

 Travel and accommodation will be financed (with the exception of participants from Denmark).

 The languages of the forum are English and French.
 All sessions will have interpretation in both languages.